Tell us about your case, and we will tell you how we can help!

 What Can I Spend Child Support On?

-Some of the expenses that may be covered by child support include:
+Common expenses covered by child support may include:

-- Basic necessities (food, clothes, shelter, rent, etc.)
+- Basic necessities (food, clothing, shelter, rent, etc.)

 - Daycare or childcare assistance